 Ya know, I used to think my ability to read people in an instant was pretty good back when I was an inner city street cop.

-But after 20 years of direct response entrepreneurship… and dealing with all KINDS of schmucks who tried to put one over on me… my ability to read people now is RAZOR sharp.
+But after more than 30 years years of serial entrepreneurship… and dealing with all KINDS of schmucks who tried to put one over on me… my ability to read people now is RAZOR sharp.